 The course is designed in a way that requires students to address D4- D8 throughout its duration.
-These skills are developed through the requirement to carry out and produce written assignments in all modules and the dissertation.
-Formative feedback is given regularly throughout the modules by regular interaction with module leaders.
+These skills are developed through the requirement to carry out and produce written assignments in all modules

 D1 is summatively assessed via a range of online presentation software platforms which should be aimed at a group of peers and formatively via discussion activities where best practice is shared within the cohort.
 D2-D3 are assessed throughout the course via written assessments which require students to reflect on their own practice and consider issues in a multidisciplinary context.